 You can’t throw a premium metal credit card in the travel blogosphere without hitting someone talking about credit card points and mileage or hotel loyalty programs.
 Those can be great, but they’re been pretty well exhaustively covered.
+And not everyone wants a credit card with a yearly fee.
 What about other ways to earn cash back and rewards?

 Savvy shoppers know to stack discounts by shopping through a cashback portal, buying during sales, applying coupon codes, and finally earning credit card points on the (heavily discounted!) total.
 This strategy isn’t just limited to designer denim.
 Here are are my favorite stackable rewards programs that you can stack to earn cashback, free nights and discounted travel: